Harmerz/Harmerz/README.md

 - 👋 Hi, I’m Haikal Hilmi
-- 👀 I’m interested in Data Science, Web Dev, and Competitive Programming
+- 👀 I’m interested in Cyber Security, Web Dev, and Competitive Programming
 - 🌱 I’m currently learning Javascript, C++, and Python
 - 💞️ I’m looking to collaborate on LinkedIn
 - 📫 How to reach me at haikal6255hilmi@gmail.com